-Justin Beardsell (@meno) is collaborating with Dolby to bring a new clubbing experience to Ministry of Sound in London — and he's using Vuo behind the scenes.
+Justin Beardsell (meno) of Studio Meno is collaborating with Dolby to bring a new clubbing experience to Ministry of Sound in London — and he's using Vuo behind the scenes.

 Ministry of Sound has introduced a Dolby Atmos sound system that creates 3D soundscapes.
 Unlike with typical stereo tracks, listeners hear the music moving through space, coming from different sides and overhead.

 Justin has added a visual component to the 3D audio system.
 He controls an LED lighting rig in the ceiling that lights up to visualize the sounds moving through space.

 "I feel that the addition of a visual element directly responding to the Atmos audio helps reinforce the relationship between the Atmos audio and the 3D space that it is in," said Justin in an email interview.
 "It’s the icing on the cake, really, and adds another sensory element to help the audience identify the various 3D elements of the music.
 Some of the best reactions have been from the DJs themselves."